Virtana/ESP32CameraIntegration/AprilTagBadgeReader/README.md

 - In the Subsription Topic textbox enter `badgeReader/topic/1`
 - Click "Subscribe to topic"

 Apriltags detected by the ESP-EYE should appear in the MQTT client and get logged in the "DetectedTagsLog" table.

+Apriltag images can be found [here](https://github.com/AprilRobotics/apriltag-imgs/tree/master/tag36h11).